deelan01/weather_wizards/README.md

-<h1>Severe Weather Events Data Visualization Dashboard</h1>
+<h1>Weather Wizards: Storm Data ETL and Visualization</h1>

 <h2>1.
 Project Overview</h2>
-<p>This project visualizes data related to severe weather events (tornadoes, hurricanes) and their human, financial, and environmental impacts.
-The data is processed and stored locally in PostgreSQL.
-The frontend interacts with the PostgreSQL database through a custom API to provide users with an interactive web-based dashboard to explore weather events and their impacts.</p>
+<p>This project provides an end-to-end solution for loading, transforming, and analyzing weather-related data in a PostgreSQL database, along with a web-based interface for visualizing storm impacts.
+The focus is on tornado and hurricane data, including staging, transformation, and visualization processes to enable detailed weather analysis.
+The website allows users to interact with the processed data and view visualizations of storm impacts across the United States.</p>

 <h2>2.
 Tech Stack</h2>
 <h3>Backend:</h3>